youscreenit/node-sftp/README.md

-# node-sftp
+# sftp2

-This repo was forked from https://github.com/ajaxorg/node-sftp, because its not maintained anymore.
+This repo is a fork of https://github.com/ajaxorg/node-sftp.

 ### tests